jonathan-vella/secure-networking-hackathon/challenges/Challenge-06.md

 ## Success Criteria

 - Present an updated environment diagram.
-- Ensure that With the exception of Azure Firewall and VPN Gateway, no other public IP addresses are in use.
 - Verify that users in various regions are directed to the closest workload.
 - Simulate a regional outage and verify that traffic is redirected to the next closest region.
-- Ensure that the app tier is using a private IP address to access the DB and not able to access the public IP of your Azure SQL DB.
+- Ensure that the apps are using a private IP address to access the DB and not able to access the public IP of your Azure SQL DB.
 - DNS concepts should be understood and explained in the solution.
+- **BONUS** With the exception of Azure Firewall and the VPN Gateway, no other public IP addresses should be used.
+This also applies to the regional WAF.

 ## References